-There are two rock pools at Tuasan Falls, the first pool is filled by the strong flow of water from the falls which then cascades down into the second pool.
+There are two rock pools at falls, the first pool is filled by the strong flow of water from the falls which then cascades down into the second pool.
 The rock pools seem to have been excavated along the edges making them wider to accommodate visitors.

-Although the swimming holes at Tuasan Falls Camiguin have been somewhat man-made, they have done well to preserve its natural beauty.
+Although the swimming holes have been somewhat man-made, the locals have done well to preserve their natural beauty.

 On the left-hand side of the cascading rock pools is a lifeguard tower and a Filipino lifesaver ready to save the day if something goes wrong.
-Rest assured, there are no strong currents and the water is only shoulder-deep so I am sure you won’t have any issues while swimming at Tuasan Falls.
+Rest assured, there are no strong currents and the water is only shoulder-deep so I am sure you won’t have any issues while swimming at the falls.

-My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!
+My favorite features of Tuasan Waterfall are the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!

-We were lucky enough to have Tuasan Falls Camiguin completely to ourselves as we got there quite early in the morning which made our visit even more enjoyable.
+We were lucky enough to have the waterfall completely to ourselves as we got there quite early in the morning which made our visit even more enjoyable.

-If you want to experience Tuasan Falls without the crowds as we did, definitely try to get there as early as possible.
+If you want to experience this waterfall without the crowds as we did, definitely try to get there as early as possible.